andrewdangelo/exit-EXIT_SUCCESS-/README.md

 ## Setup

-Extract the zip folder in the release to a folder of your choice, or pull the repository, and compile "g++ -std=c++17 GameEngine.cpp Rabbit.cpp Captain.cpp FieldInhabitant.cpp Creature.cpp Veggie.cpp main.cpp".
+Extract the zip folder in the release to a folder of your choice, or clone the repository, and compile "g++ -std=c++17 GameEngine.cpp Rabbit.cpp Captain.cpp FieldInhabitant.cpp Creature.cpp Veggie.cpp main.cpp".
 You must be using C++ 11 or newer.